mbarbosasan/single-spa-angularjs-starter/README.md

 In this project we have:
 - AngularJS with Webpack
 - Prefix to avoid CSS styles being applied to components outside of AngularJS.
 - AngularJS rendering a Parcel that contains Angular 15 with standalone components.
-(Checkout to the branch 'angularjs-with-parcels')
+(Checkout to the branch `angularjs-with-parcels`)

 ## Getting Started